 - The heat of your body is lost through your head and your ears.
 Keep a hat on.
 Invest in ear muffs.

 - Wear light layers so they can be easily taken off.
-Once you start working, the exercise will take a toll on your body, and you will feel warm.
+Once you start working, the exercise will take a toll on your body and feel warm.

 - Remember you are going out to work.
 Make sure your clothes are not uncomfortable and do not restrict you from moving freely.